-For a complete schedule of Navy SEALS on AMC, click here.
+Relive the action of the ’80s!
+For a full schedule of Navy SEALs on AMC, click here.